xplosionmind/old.tommi.space/_jar/PISE/Contemporary History/Contemporary History Presentation.md

 ## Two sides of the same coin

-- **development**, exchange of knowledge, overall wealth growth
+- cultural growth and development, exchange of knowledge, thriving international debates and trends on a cultural level
-- cultural homogenization, with the risk of losing well-established traditions
+- cultural homogenization, and a great risk of losing well-established traditions, as well as characterizing identities of local minorities

 ---